google/cel-spec/doc/langdef.md

 *   `type("a")` evaluates to `string`
 *   `type(1) == string` evaluates to `false`
 *   `type(type(1)) == type(string)` evaluates to `true`

+### Abstract Types

+A CEL implementation can add new types to the language.
+These types will be given names in the same namespace as the other types, but will have no special upport in the language syntax.
+The only way to construct or use values of these abstract types is through functions which the implementor will also provide.

+Commonly, an abstract type will have a representation as a protocol buffer, so that it can be stored or transmitted across a network.
+In this case, the abstract type will be given the same name as the protocol buffer, which will prevent CEL programs from being able to use that particular protocol buffer message type;
+they will not be able to construct values of that type by message expressions nor access the message fields.
+The abstract type remains abstract.

+By default, CEL uses `google.protobuf.Timestamp` and `google.protobuf.Duration` as abstract types.
+The standard functions provide ways to construct and manipulate these values, but CEL programs cannot construct them with message expressions or access their message fields.

 ### Protocol Buffer Data Conversion